Line F (Buenos Aires Underground): Overview

-The line is set to be the most modern in the network, using automatic trains, a Communications-based train control system like the one being installed on Line C, and Platform screen doors.
-The line is also expected to have the highest ridership figures when compared to the existing lines.
+The line is set to be the most modern in the network, using automatic trains, a communications-based train control system like the one being installed on Line C, and platform screen doors.

+The line is also expected to have the highest ridership when compared to the existing lines, at 600,000 riders annually.
+In the 2019 tender, eight of the thirteen stations were connected to other lines on the network.